-In this Section we will obtain a nonasymptotic upper bound with explicit constants in the renewal theorem by making use of the coupling method.
-The used here notions can be found in (\cite{Fe}, \cite{KlPe1}, \cite{Li}).
+In this Section we shall obtain a non asymptotic upper bound with explicit constants in the renewal theorem by making use of the coupling method.
+The notions used here can be found in \cite{Fe}, \cite{KlPe1}, \cite{Li}.

 Let $(Y_\zs{j})_\zs{j\ge 0}$ and $(Y^{\prime}_\zs{j})_\zs{j\ge 0}$ be two independent sequences of random variables taking values in $\bbn$.
-Assume that the initial random variables $Y_\zs{0}$ and $Y^{\prime}_\zs{0}$ have distributions $a=(a(k))_\zs{k\ge 0}$ and $b=(b(k))_\zs{k\ge 0}$, respectively, i.e. for any $k\ge 0$,
+Assume that the initial random variables $Y_\zs{0}$ and $Y^{\prime}_\zs{0}$ have distributions $\a=(\a(k))_\zs{k\ge 0}$ and $\b=(\b(k))_\zs{k\ge 0}$, respectively, i.e. for any $k\ge 0$,

 The sequences $(Y_\zs{j})_\zs{j\ge 1}$ and $(Y^{\prime}_\zs{j})_\zs{j\ge 1}$ are supposed to be the i.i.d. sequences with the same distribution $p=(p(k))_\zs{k\ge 0}$, i.e. for any $k\ge 0$,